G-EDM/G-RBLevo/README.md

-# G-RBL - A three axis motion control software for electrical discharge mashining
+# G-RBL - A three axis motion control software for electrical discharge machining

     "Doing Wire EDM in your shop and on your tabletop, never waste time with two eyes on your clock, waiting for a collab with da doc or a file drop